KTH/node-api/README.md

 ## Assignments

-The assigments aim to add endpoints for full CRUD functionality, and then to further enhance the API.
+The assignments aim to add endpoints for full CRUD functionality.

 1. Change the data endpoints to handle values with `firstName` and `lastName`, instead of just `name`.
 Example: `{ "name": "John Doe" }` to `{ "firstName": "John", "lastName": "Doe"}`.
 2. Add `PUT` and `DELETE` data endpoints.
 3. Refactor data endpoints to person endpoints.
 Example: _GET /v1/data/{id}_ to _GET /v1/person/{id}_.
-4. Add endpoints for CRUD operations on rooms.
-Example: _GET /v1/room/{id}_.
-Rooms should have appropriate properties.

-### Extra credit

-- Make a rudimentary React app that uses the `node-api` as backend.

 ## References